climatepolicyradar/navigator-document-parser/README.md

 make run_docker
 ```

-The CLI operates on an input folder of tasks defined by JSON files in the following format as defined in `cpr_data_access` library dependency.
+The CLI operates on an input folder of tasks defined by JSON files in the following format as defined in `cpr_sdk` library dependency.
 This can be found [here](https://github.com/climatepolicyradar/data-access).

 ``` python
 class ParserInput(BaseModel):